hirschan/Dark-Mode-Wikipedia/README.md

 As of October/November 2023, I re-worked this extension to move some coloring logic into `contentScript.js`.
 Reason: `background.css` became too big and difficult to maintain.

-## News

-As of 2023-10-25 I started my journey in refactoring this extension since it's grown and is difficult to maintain.
-If you want to check the refactoring work in progress and contribute, please switch branch to: [refactor](https://github.com/hirschan/Dark-Mode-Wikipedia/tree/refactor).
-CSS file will be reduced and I will use `contentScript.js` instead for some dynamic coloring.

 ## Installation
 Can be added as an extension on [Firefox here](https://addons.mozilla.org/firefox/addon/dark-mode-for-wikipedia/).